gpatsos/3DEngine/Commodore Plus4/readme.txt

-3D Engine v2.5 (Commodore BASIC 3.5)
+3D Engine (Commodore BASIC 3.5)
 for the Commodore plus/4
 by Georgios Patsos 10.09.2020

+Version differences:

+v1.0:
+First release.
+Included for historic reasons.
+Use v2.0 or v2.5.

+v2.0:
+slower but more precise, because it calculates the Normals by itself.
+Userinterface is not refined.

+v2.5:
+faster but not so precise, because it imports the Normals from Blender.
+Userinterface is more refined.
+It has also the autocenter and autoscale feature.

 Introduction:
 With this software you can render Wavefront Obj-Files on a commodore plus/4, 16 or 116.The code also works on a commodore 128.